silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 slightly more readable style called "assembly".
-Writing machine code is difficult because you have to keep in mind all of the technical details of the computer and the way its registers and instructions interact, but it also has an additional layer of difficulty because every instruction is encoded in binary.
+Writing machine code is difficult because you have to keep in mind all of the technical details of the computer and the way its registers and instructions interact, but it also has an additional layer of difficulty because every instruction is a bunch of meaningless bytes.
 How do you remember that `31 C0` means "set EAX to 0"?
 That's just not easy to understand.

 Assembly improves this one aspect of machine code by letting us write (slightly) more human-readable instructions.
 For example, `40` in machine code becomes